-- 80% of students indicated that they received information about the AMNH-RGGS definitions of sexual assault and other forms of gender-based misconduct, and 93% indicated that they received information on who they can talk to about these issues. - 85% of students said that they know where to find help, information, and resources if they or someone they know experiences gender-based misconduct, and 93% said they know where to report it to the Museum if they choose to do so. - All students (100%) indicated that they are aware of New York's definition of affirmative consent. - 80% of students indicated that they know how to contact the Title IX Coordinator, and 93% indicated that they know the Title IX Coordinator can receive and investigate reports of sexual assault and other forms of gender-based misconduct.
-Similarly, 89% indicated that they are aware that the Title IX Coordinator must provide trainings on these topics. - No student indicated that a member of the Museum community sexually assaulted them while a student at AMNH-RGGS, and none of the responding students indicated that they experienced stalking, dating or domestic violence in the form of physical violence or threats. - Four students indicated that they experienced inappropriate comments, made by a member of the Museum community, regarding their or someone else's body, appearance, and/or sexual activities. - No student reported these incidents to the Museum.
-One student indicated that they were ashamed/embarrassed to do so, and that student also didn't think what happened was serious enough to talk about.
-The other three students indicated that they didn't report because: (i) they were afraid of others' reactions (25%); (ii) they were fearful of retaliation (12%); (iii) they did not want the person who did it to get in trouble (12%); (iv) they did not think that what happened was serious enough to talk about (37%); and (v) they did not think they would be believed or that the report would be taken seriously (12%). - Two students indicated that an intimate partner "rarely" exhibited controlling behaviors, such as restricting their movements or conversations with others.
-One of those said that the behavior occurred in the previous year while the student was affiliated with AMNH-RGGS.
-However, no student reported experiencing other forms of dating and/or domestic violence, such as physical violence or threats of harm. - 80% of students indicated that it was "very likely" they would say something to try to intervene if they saw one of their friends engaging in misconduct.
-Additionally, all responding students (100%) indicated that they would likely intervene if they saw one of their friends leading someone who was obviously drunk or high away to potentially have sex with that individual.
+- 100% of students indicated that they received information about the AMNH-RGGS definitions of sexual assault and other forms of gender-based misconduct, and 88% indicated that they received information on who they can talk to about these issues.
+Overall, this was a substantial improvement from the percentage of the last Climate Survey in 2021 for the first response and a similar percentage for the second (80% and 93%, respectively). - 93% of students said that they know where to find help, information, and resources if they or someone they know experiences gender-based misconduct, and 80% said they know where to report it to the Museum if they choose to do so.
+This reflected an improvement regarding where to find help, information, and resources (85% in 2021), and a decline in knowing where to report (93% in 2021). - All students (100%) indicated that they are aware of New York's definition of affirmative consent, which was unchanged from the 2021 survey. - (73%) indicated that they know how to contact the Title IX Coordinator, and all students (100%) indicated that they know the Title IX Coordinator can receive and investigate reports of sexual assault and other forms of gender-based misconduct.
+Similarly, all students (100%) indicated that they are aware that the Title IX Coordinator must provide trainings on these topics.
+While these responses show a decrease in the number of students who knew how to contact the Title IX Coordinator (80% in 2021), it represents an improvement in awareness of the Title IX Coordinator's role (93%) and trainings (89%) since the last Climate Survey in 2021. - No student indicated that a member of the Museum community sexually assaulted them while a student at AMNH-RGGS, and none of the responding students indicated that they experienced stalking, dating or domestic violence in the form of physical violence or threats.
+This is unchanged from the 2021 survey. - One student indicated that they experienced inappropriate comments, made by a member of the Museum community, regarding their or someone else's body, appearance, and/or sexual activities.
+This was a decrease from four students in 2021.
+The student did not indicate on the survey whether they reported this/these incident(s) to the Museum. - No students indicated that an intimate partner exhibited controlling behaviors, such as restricting their movements or conversations with others.
+This was a decrease from two students in 2021. - Students were asked how likely or unlikely it would be for them to intervene in various cases of bystander misconduct.
+This year, responses depended on the type of misconduct witnessed.
+For example, if someone they knew was sending sexual pictures, web pages, or messages to someone who didn't ask for them, all said it was "very likely" (82%) or "likely" (18%) that they would say something to try to get their friend(s) to stop.
+On the other hand, if someone the student didn't know well made apparently unwanted sexual comments, jokes, or gestures, approximately two-thirds of respondents indicated that they were likely to say something to try to get them to stop (36% responded that it was "very likely", and approximately one out of four (27%) responded that it was "likely"), and the rest said that it was it was "not likely" (36%) that they would say something.
+Finally, all responding students said it was either "very likely" (55%) or "likely" (45%) that they would try to intervene if they saw one of their friends leading someone who is obviously drunk or high away to potentially have sex with that individual.